GuttmanLab/chipdip-pipeline/README.md

       - `jobs`: maximum number of jobs to submit at a time
       - `latency-wait`: number of seconds to wait for output files of a job to be visible on the file system after the job finished to account for file system latency.
 This is particularly relevant for distributed computing environments (e.g., on an HPC cluster) with shared/networked file systems.
       - `default-resources`
-        - `tmpdir`: used by Snakemake to set the `TMPDIR` environment variable for each job.
-This is relevant for rules in the pipeline that sort files using GNU `sort` or `samtools sort`, which may require a large amount of available temporary disk space.
-The value `/central/scratch/$USER` in the provided profile is appropriate for use on Caltech's HPC cluster but may not be appropriate for all servers.
-Set to a location with sufficient free disk space.
           - Other potentially useful SLURM options that are not currently specified in the profile config (see [SLURM exectuor plugin documentation](https://github.com/snakemake/snakemake-executor-plugin-slurm/blob/main/docs/further.md)):
             - `slurm_partition: <string>`
             - `slurm_account: <string>`